mithrandie/csvq/docs/_posts/2006-01-02-string-functions.md

 precision
 : [integer]({{ '/reference/value.html#integer' | relative_url }})

-  Number of digits after the decimal point.
+  Number of digits after the decimal point for a float value, or max length for a string value.

 specifier
 : | specifier | description |
   | :- | :- |